PromptECO/clariform/CONTRIBUTING.md

 ## PUBLISH

-The github docker-publish workflow has a workflow dispatch event trigger to build a distribution and publish as the latest docker image:
+The github docker-publish workflow has a dispatch event trigger to build a distribution and publish as the latest docker image:

 1. Update the distribution version in "package.json" and clariform.core